crotwell/TauP/src/doc/sphinx/source/calculations.rst

 is a reflection from the surface of the ocean.
 Probably reflecting off of the sea floor would be more accurate, using `P^3P`.
 Also, the default station
-depth is the model surface, but we generall don't think of seismic stations floating on top of the ocean, so it may be more appropriate to locate the station at depth, on the bottom of the ocean layer.
+depth is the model surface, but we general don't think of seismic stations floating on top of the ocean, so it may be more appropriate to locate the station at depth, on the bottom of the ocean layer.
 Or perhaps in this case, using `ak135fcont <_static/StdModels/ak135fcont.nd>`_